Top 5 Pinot Family

 What’s the difference between pinot noir and Burgundy?

-Which pinot is used to make Champagne?
+Which members of the pinot grape family are used to make Champagne?

 Only three grapes are allowed in the production of the famous sparking wines of the Champagne region of France: chardonnay (a white grape) and, perhaps surprisingly, two red grapes, pinot noir and pinot meuniere.